 Tips on Understanding Car Safety Ratings

-Because the scores are based are on competency, you won’t always be able to determine that a three-star car operates better than a four-star one.
-You also won’t be able to compare ratings across different vehicle types because the ratings are based on cars in similar classes.
+Because the scores are based on competency, you won’t always be able to determine that a three-star car operates better than a four-star one.
+Moreover, you also won’t be able to compare ratings across different vehicle types because the ratings are based on cars in similar classes.
 For example, it would be difficult to compare the results of an SUV’s crash test with those of a sedan.